fekie/roboat/README.md

 This library is designed to be high-performance capable, meaning that it supports proxies and is capable of making requests in parallel.

-Note that this crate is currently economy-focused, meaning that endpoints related to items and trades are currently prioritized.
+Note that this crate is still in early development and updates may be breaking until the first major version is released.

 # Documentation
 Extensive documentation is used throughout this crate.